tmcash/varchar-data-table/README.md

 # ![License licenseInfo](https://img.shields.io/badge/License-MIT-yellow.svg)
-# Lifesaving Note Taker App
+# Varchar-Data Table
 ## Description
-The purpose of this application is to provide a website that save notes for certain events thorughout the day. it also proivdes descriptions for each individual note saved.
+The purpose of this application is to provide a data table that can be updated via the command line using mysql.
 ## Table of Contents
 [Installation](#installation)
 [Usage](#usage)